fagongzi/goetty/README.md

 goetty
 -------
-Goetty is a framework to help you build socket application.
+Goetty is a framework to help you build socket application. current version is **v0.0.1**

 Example
 --------